thangpham-Beae/LayoutHub-v2-Doc/page-and-section-management/legacy-editor/page-layouts.md

 ![](../../.gitbook/assets/Screenshot_54.png)

 * **Settings**: Include settings of global, apply a color or gap at once time  onto all the pages.
 All websites are different!
 Use **Primary color** to make a perfect match with your corporate and brand identity.
-You can change visual appearance literally in seconds and determine which color, font you want to affect – combine your design with your brand as a unique design.
+You can change visual appearance literally in seconds and determine which color, font you want to affect – combine your design with your brand as a unique design.&#x20;

 ![](../../.gitbook/assets/homepage9.png)